rnd-team-dev/plotoptix/examples/README.md

 ### 3. Projects

 Collection of tutorials and artistic projects.
 Expect this section to grow slowly.
 Projects are large and need lots of work to prepare.
-Let's start with the `Making of the Moon <https://github.com/rnd-team-dev/plotoptix/tree/master/examples/3_projects/moon>`__ , code and graphics are ready, now working on the tutorial text.
+Let's start with the *"Making of the Moon"*, code and graphics are ready, now working on the tutorial text.

 ![moon ray_traced](https://plotoptix.rnd.team/images/moon_2res_banner.jpg "The Moon ray-traced with PlotOptiX")